 Whether you want to soak up the historic sites of the Old City or browse the museums and galleries of Logan Square, you’ll find plenty to please in Philly’s neighborhoods.

 Philadelphia has loads of great places to stay.
 Most accommodations are in the city center and conveniently located a short walk or drive from the top tourist attractions in Philadelphia.

-If you’re a first-time visitor—and especially if you’re a history buff—plan to stay in the Old City.
+If you’re a first-time visitor—and especially if you’re a history buff and only have 24 hours in Philadelphia—plan to stay in the Old City.
 One of the oldest neighborhoods in the entire nation, it features historic landmarks like Independence Hall, as well as art museums, upscale boutiques, and lively nightlife.

 Outside the Old City, other areas like Logan Square, South Philadelphia, and Rittenhouse Square are great alternatives with their own unique personalities – all part of the full-on Philly experience!

 The best areas to stay in Philadelphia, PA, are: